JackDunnNZ/UCIData.jl/README.md

 This processes all data folders in the `datafiles` folder.
 The output directory is the `processed` folder.

-It is possible to normalize the data to [0, 1], and/or to limit the number of classes in the output files
+It is possible to normalize the data to [0, 1]

-    usage: runconvert.jl [-n] [-c CLASS_SIZE] [-m MIN_SIZE] [-h]
+    usage: runconvert.jl [-n] [-h]

     optional arguments:
-      -n, --normalize       set if the data is to be normalized -c, --class_size CLASS_SIZE
+      -n, --normalize       set if the data is to be normalized
-                            optional: the number of classes to use in output datasets.
-Leave as zero to include all classes. (type: Int64, default: 0)
-      -m, --min_size MIN_SIZE
-                            optional: the minimum number of datapoints for each class.
-If any class has fewer than this, no file will be created. (type: Int64,
-                            default: 0)

-For example, if you wanted to normalize the data and were working with a binary classifier (and thus need two classes) you would run `julia convert.jl -n -c 2`
+For example, if you wanted to normalize the data you would run `julia convert.jl -n

-If `class_size` is set to `1`, then the behavior is slightly different.
-One file will be output for each class in the dataset, in which the respective class will take value `1` while all other classes take value `0`.
-These output files are then suited for the task of distinguishing a single class from all others.

-`min_size` when set ensures that no output files are created where any class has fewer than this number of observations.
-For example, setting this to 10 will ensure that each class present in the output files has more than 10 observations.

 #### From Julia